seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

 One of the differences is that we're adding an array to the `ps` object, called `projectiles`.
 This array will hold things we're shooting... like the missile sprite sheet we've added.

+Another is... where's Duane?
+In the interests of equal time for girls, we've swapped Duane for a female ninja called `ninjagirl`.
+In my mind, I'm calling her Gertie (short for Gertrude).
+I just didn't have time to change it in the code because I named her after I coded her.
+You can obviously change her name however you want.

-We've moved the creation of the cursor object up to `create`.
-I'd seen it in `update` in an example, so I'd thought it had to be there.
-But creating an object is more work than updating it, which means a potentially slower game.
+We've also moved the creation of the cursor object up to `create`.
+It wasn't my intent to introduce this now.
+When we put it in `update` in week 1, it was because I'd seen it in `update` in an example, so I'd thought it had to be there.

+Creating an object is more work than updating it, which means a potentially slower game.
 So I tried it in `create` and it worked.
-I also added a a capture for the space bar.
-We'll see that soon.
+I also added a capture for the space bar.
+We'll use that soon.

-I also reduced the alien's body size, but not Duane's... for the moment.
+I also reduced the alien's body size, but not Gertie's, because Gertie will not directly attack the alien.

-Last, but not least, in the `update` function, the up and down capture for Duane is removed, and instead of having a world wrap, he has a setting called `collideWorldBounds` set to true on his physics body.
+Last, but not least, in the `update` function, the up and down capture for Gertie is removed, and instead of having a world wrap, she has a setting called `collideWorldBounds` set to true on her physics body.

 Open fire.html, make sure it's the active tab, and run this with Cloud 9.
 Try it out.

-For the moment, nothing's really changed, except Duane only moves side to side and is blocked by the edges of the game panel.
+For the moment, nothing's really changed, except Gertie only moves side to side and is blocked by the edges of the game panel.
+The  `collideWorldBounds` setting changes it so Gertie is blocked by the edges of the gameplay area instead of passing through them.

 Now we're going to add in two functions.
 One will handle the spacebar, by creating a new missile and sending it on its way.
 The other will check to see if the missile has gone off screen and remove it from memory if it has.